ffund/tcp-ip-essentials/lab-stp/stp-configure.md

 brctl showstp br0
 ```

 on this bridge.
 Initially, the state of the bridge ports may appear as "learning".
-Repeat this until the state of each port is either "forwarding" or "blocked".
+Repeat this until the state of each port is either "forwarding" or "blocked", and the "flags" section of the output is blank.
 Then, stop the `tcpdump` processes running on the four hosts.
 You can play these back with

 ```
 tcpdump -nv -r stp-$(hostname -s)-1.pcap